-Departure point Parc des Compagnons at Mt.
+Focal point is Parc des Compagnons at Mt.
 Royal and Cartier

 Singing with friends is fun.
 Singing Christmas carols with friends for a record is even funner.
 Join in the bash with Montreal’s quirky event king, Sherwin Sullivan Tjia (he hosts those Slowdances and Strip Spelling Bees).
 More info HERE.

 December 8-10, 15-17, 2017

 Eglise St. Denis (5075 Rivard, at Laurier Metro)